Updated September 26th, 2020.

 On June 16th 2020, Chile extended the existing state of emergency (introduced on 18th March) for a further 90 days.
 There is still mandatory quarantine in place for people over 75 and there are checkpoints for health inspections in Santiago and other major cities.
 These check the health of the person passing through and also make sure that those ordered to quarantine due to medical conditions are not flouting the rules.

-Colombia has closed all of its sea and land borders to visitors until 1st October 2020 and it is not yet known when airports will be serving international passengers.
-There have however, been a few flights out of Colombia to repatriate British citizens.
+Colombia has closed all of its sea and land borders to visitors until 1st October 2020 but as of September 21st, international flights will resume.

 On 25th March 2020, nationwide isolation measures were put in place.
 These cover the enforcement of social distancing as well as restricting movement to carry out essential activities only.
 This includes the buying of essential goods, walking a pet or visiting the emergency services.